Feast with Safiya

 lentils in an instant pot

-• Pressure cook mung dal in an instant pot on a high-pressure setting for 12 minutes.
+• Pressure cook mung dal in an instant pot in a high-pressure setting for 12 minutes.
 Let the steam release naturally.
 It takes about 10 to 15 minutes.
-If you are in hurry, fold a kitchen towel and put it on top of the IP vent to release the steam.
+If you are in a hurry, fold a kitchen towel on the IP vent and pull down the steam release button to release the steam.

-• If you are using a pressure cooker, pressure cook on the stovetop on medium heat for 4 whistles then turn off the heat.
+• If you use a pressure cooker, pressure cook on the stovetop on medium heat for 4 whistles then turn off the heat.
 Let the vent release naturally.
 Cook for 5-6 whistles if you plan on manually releasing the vent for a quick meal.

 Moong dal in Instant pot